mason-bially/ttrpg-xcom/01_mechanics.md

 Some move actions (kicking down doors) can be done during movement for the cost of mobility points.
 And some (breaking through windows) can be done for free.

 Some terrain is rough (like that which requires parkour over) and requires double mobility points to enter each square.

+Some common move actions that can be done during movement:

+##### Equipping (Move Action; 4/Varies)

+In general it costs 4 movement points to change a piece of equipment to something you have at the ready.
+Some heavy weapons require 6 or 8.
+(Some sidearms are free to equip, but you will need to equip your main weapon again).

+##### Take (Move Action; 4)

+In general to take a small loose item from the enviroment and either equip it or store it takes 4 movement points.

+##### Carry (Move Action; 10)

+To pick up a person or other heavy item requires

+(see the the weapon tables for the points necessary), picking people up (10 movement), or putting them down (2 movement; free action to drop).